ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/troubleshooting_discovery.md

 Other troubleshooting tips:

-- Please ensure that in _Settings > Authentication_ you have enabled the correct
-  usernames to `Use for configuration management`, if no usernames have this enabled then configs will not be backed up.
+- Please ensure that in **Settings --> Authentication** you have enabled the correct usernames to `Use for configuration management`, if no usernames have this enabled then configs will not be backed up.

-- Ensure the users have proper authorization for pulling configs.